2018 SUFFOLK CARE AWARDS

-SAICP and the Suffolk Brokerage are proud to launch the 2018 Suffolk Care Awards.
+SAICP and the Suffolk Brokerage are proud to be jointly hosting the 2018 Suffolk Care Awards.

 This is the third year of the awards.
-We encourage all providers in Suffolk, no matter how large or small to showcase the good work which enables the people of Suffolk to experience fulfilling contented lives in any care setting.
+It is an opportunity for all providers in Suffolk, no matter how large or small to showcase the good work which enables the people of Suffolk to experience fulfilling contented lives in any care setting within the County.

 Launch of Suffolk Care Awards 2018